 Growing up, we lived in a rural area with woods behind the house and farmland in front.
-We had a lake on our property and we were near the Mississippi River.
+We had a lake on our property that was just 15 miles from the Mississippi River.
 Wildlife of all sorts thrived there.

 There were always raccoon and opossum hanging around the barns and the chicken coops.
 Deer were everywhere.
 Muskrat and turtles were ever present in our lake.
-I was used to seeing many types of birds at the bird feeders and other types of birds around the water.
-I didn’t realize for many years just how many different species of birds could be found on that small piece of property.
+I was used to seeing many types of birds at the bird feeders and other types of birds around the water, but it took years for me to realize just how many different species of birds could be found on that small piece of property.

 (Don’t miss the free bird identification log printable at the end of the post!)

 *This post contains affiliate links.